Two Giants Of Expense Management - But Are They Holding Your Business Back?

 Concur’s interface feels clunky and outdated, making even simple actions like saving or editing reports painfully slow.
 Users often have to repeatedly save entries, waiting for the system to catch up with every action.

-What this means for businesses: These delays reduce employee productivity, forcing finance teams to spend hours on tasks that should take minutes, pulling them away from more strategic activities.
+What this means for businesses?
+These delays reduce employee productivity, forcing finance teams to spend hours on tasks that should take minutes, pulling them away from more strategic activities.

 Concur’s processes are overly complex, requiring the same data–like GL codes or attendee lists–to be entered multiple times across different fields.
 Users report confusing workflows and high chances of introducing errors during data entry.

-Delayed Implementation and Overpromising
+Delayed implementation and overpromising

 Concur’s implementation timeline is often much longer than initially promised.
 In some cases, businesses that signed contracts were later told that the timelines were unrealistic, forcing them to scramble to meet deadlines.

-What this means for businesses: Delays in setup and missing features can significantly impact operations, especially when businesses are promised smooth integrations that never materialize.
+What this means for businesses?
+Delays in setup and missing features can significantly impact operations, especially when businesses are promised smooth integrations that never materialize.
 Teams are left scrambling to meet deadlines while waiting on the platform to become fully functional.

 Concur’s platform is prone to frequent outages and server downtime, making it difficult for businesses to submit reports or track expenses in real time.
 These outages cause significant disruptions, especially for companies with tight deadlines.

-What this means for businesses: Frequent outages disrupt workflows, causing missed deadlines, delayed reimbursements, and inaccurate financial tracking.
+What this means for businesses?
+Frequent outages disrupt workflows, causing missed deadlines, delayed reimbursements, and inaccurate financial tracking.

 Concur enforces a strict 90-day cancellation policy, preventing businesses from quickly switching to alternative providers.
 Additionally, users report poor support and unresponsive account executives, leaving them with little help when issues arise.

-Impact: Businesses are often locked into long-term contracts without flexibility, forcing them to continue using a solution that no longer meets their needs.
+What this means for businesses?
+Businesses are often locked into long-term contracts without flexibility, forcing them to continue using a solution that no longer meets their needs.
 This stifles operational agility and leaves companies frustrated.

-Expensive and Full of Hidden Costs
+Expensive and full of hidden costs

 Many businesses have found that Concur misrepresents its pricing, often claiming certain features are included, only to inform clients later that they’ll need to pay for upgrades to access them.
 These hard-sell tactics leave companies feeling misled and frustrated, especially when key features don’t function as promised.